Trams in Spain: Today's tramway networks

 Valencia was the first Spanish city to reintroduce the tram, in 1994.
 The success of the modern tramway network in Valencia led to the extension of its lines on three occasions.

 After Valencia came Bilbao (2002), Alicante (2003), Barcelona (2004) and, in October 2006, the inauguration of the 4.7 km long Vélez-Málaga Tram (which linked Vélez-Málaga with the coastal part of Torre del Mar).

 These lines were followed by the Metro Ligero de Madrid (2007), in the Madrid neighborhoods of Sanchinarro and las Tablas (ML-1), and linking the capital with Boadilla del Monte, Alcorcón and Pozuelo de Alarcón (ML2, ML3).
 Parla Tram (ML-4) was also inaugurated in 2007.

 Then came Seville, where a tramway network named MetroCentro has been running since spring 2007, Tenerife (2007), Murcia (2007), and Vitoria (2008).

 In Zaragoza, the commercial service began on 19 April 2011.
 The Jaén Tram opened in 2011 but was closed a few weeks after service began.
-After numerous delays, the Granada Metro opened in 2017 and the Cádiz opened in 26 October 2022.
+After numerous delays, the Granada Metro opened in 2017 and the Cádiz opened on 26 October 2022.